Legal Framework

 The Legal Framework

-UK law provides a framework for animal welfare.
-But there is a devastating loophole.
+UK law protects animal welfare -- but has a devastating loophole.
 The beagles at MBR Acres are not protected by the Animal Welfare Act.
-Read on to understand why — and why that must change.

 The Uncomfortable Truth